MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 1. Take the cheaper faster option.
 1. Goto 1.

 That is *reality*.
-You don't do this you are probably dead or already an established corporate entity in which case i am merley recounting the first 5-10 years of your life
+If you don't do this you are probably dead or already an established corporate entity in which case i am merley recounting the first 5-10 years of your life

 {% include youtubePlayer.html id="0oBx7Jg4m-o" %}